stanislavsavolainen/php_restapi1/README.md

 - add Client2.php ( no stable ) - version of client for movie custom search

+- fix cookie init on page first time ( when browser is opened )

+- cookies are disabled and deviceId ( cookie) is not initialized, also inform user , if this happen

 - To save your time here is example ( rules for check is simple -> if space use  underline "_" and fist character is uppercase )